 - I am [insert character traits]

 - I am [insert internal drivers and motives]

-To the degree that we uncover who we really are, we begin to notice our inner drives.
-It may be our desire to help, to have a powerful impact, to love, or to feel more joyful.
-When we look inward, we can clarify what we value, assume responsibility, and feel optimistic about the future.
-We become a “definite optimist” as Peter Thiel describes in his brilliant book Zero to One: Notes on Startups, or How to Build the Future.
-“To a definite optimist, the future will be better than the present if he plans and works to make it better.”
+To the degree that we uncover who we really are, you’ll begin to notice your inner drives.
+It may be your desire to help, to have a powerful impact, to love, or to feel more joyful.
+When you look inward, you can clarify what you value, assume responsibility, and feel optimistic about the future.
+You become a “definite optimist” as Peter Thiel describes in his brilliant book Zero to One: Notes on Startups, or How to Build the Future.
+He says: “To a definite optimist, the future will be better than the present if he plans and works to make it better.”
 On the contrary, the indefinite pessimist “looks out onto a bleak future, but he has no idea what to do about it”.
 Perhaps our future expectations depend on whether we are being mindful in who we really are, or whether we’re being ever distracted and anxious about who we think we are in fixed-mindset fashion.